Kathleen Lynch is an Assistant Professor of Learning Sciences

 His research examines the postsecondary education access of minoritized youth in the United States.
 More specifically, he addresses two lines of inquiry that shape higher education opportunities for minoritized youth.
 The first line of scholarship includes a further understanding of the origins of public policies and their implementation environments that affect the postsecondary education access of minoritized youth.
 The second explores the experiences of minoritized youth (and more recently their families) as they navigate higher education access barriers (largely the consequences of discriminatory public policies and practices).
 Most of his scholarship has investigated the public policy landscape and experiences of undocumented immigrant youth including those with Deferred Action for Childhood Arrivals (DACA) status in relation to their postsecondary education access.

-Grace Player is an Assistant Professor of Curriculum and Instruction
+Grace Player is an Associate Professor of Curriculum and Instruction.

 Academic Degrees: